Diverticulitis usually affects the large intestine (colon).

 If a doctor knows that the person already has diverticulosis Diverticulosis of the Large Intestine Diverticulosis is the presence of one or more balloon-like sacs (diverticula), usually in the large intestine (colon).
 The cause of diverticulosis is unknown but may be related to diet, a sedentary... read more , a diverticulitis diagnosis may be based almost entirely on the symptoms.
 However, many other conditions involving the large intestine and other organs in the abdomen and pelvis can cause symptoms similar to diverticulitis, including appendicitis Diagnosis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more , colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
-Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more or ovarian cancer Diagnosis Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more , an abscess Diagnosis An abscess is a pocket of pus, usually caused by a bacterial infection.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more or ovarian cancer Diagnosis Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more , an abscess Diagnosis An abscess is a pocket of pus, usually caused by a bacterial infection.
 Most people have constant abdominal pain and a fever.
 Computed tomography or another imaging test can distinguish an abscess... read more , and noncancerous (benign) growths on the wall of the uterus (uterine fibroids Diagnosis A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
 It is located in the uterus.
 Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more ).

 Once inflammation has subsided or the infection has been treated, a doctor may do a colonoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (an examination of the large intestine using a flexible viewing tube) to rule out colon cancer.
 The colonoscopy may be done if people have complications (such as a perforation or abscess) or if they have risk factors for cancer (such as narrowed stool, bleeding, anemia, weight loss, or a family history of colon cancer).
 Colonoscopy usually needs to be delayed for 1 to 3 months after treatment because it can damage or rupture an inflamed intestine.
 Exploratory surgery is rarely needed to confirm the diagnosis.